-Nursing schools use HESI scores to evaluate applications as part of the admissions process to assess applications.
+HESI scores are used by nursing schools as part of the admissions process to assess applications.
 The likelihood that a student will succeed in their nursing program is determined by schools using these scores.
-They want pupils to be able to navigate their course materials successfully.
-So how is the HESI A2 exam scored?
-Let’s follow this post to know!
+They want pupils to be able to successfully browse their course materials.
+How is the HESI A2 exam scored?
+Let’s read this post to find out more!

-Let’s get started with our free HESI A2 practice test, which will help you improve your test scores, so let’s get started.
+Our free HESI A2 practice exam will help you raise your test scores, so let’s get started.

 How Is The HESI A2 Graded?